OllieJones/index-wp-mysql-for-speed/readme.txt

 == Changelog ==

-= 1.4.4 =
-* (No changes to keys.)
-* Add support for internationalization.
-Speed up rendering of dashboard panels.
-* In MySQL 5.5, avoid using EXPLAIN on anything except SELECT queries.
-* Don't remove settings and monitors on deactivate, only on uninstall.

-= 1.4.5 =
-* (No changes to keys.)
-* Ignore FULLTEXT indexes and indexes from Contextual Related Posts plugin.
-* The new --dryrun switch on wp-cli now writes out ALTER TABLE data definition language instead of running it.
-   Now can do `wp index-mysql enable --all --dryrun | wp db query` to run the DML.
-* Fix some metadata-upload issues.
-* Fix a bug when deleting a monitor.
-* Update the $wp_db_monitor version to 53496.

-= 1.4.6 =
+= 1.4.7 =
 (no changes to keys)
-Fix a bug when looking at the stoplist for index names.
+Prevent WordPress version upgrades from altering high-performance keys.
+Add the `--dry-run` option to WP-CLI, with the same meaning as --dryrun.

 == Upgrade Notice ==

-We've added the --dryrun option to the wp-cli interface, and corrected some bugs.
-Notice that no keys change when upgrading from any version 1.4.x to this version 1.4.5.
+We've added the --dryrun (or --dry-run) option to the WP-CLI interface, and prevented WordPress version upgrades from altering high-performance keys.
+No keys change when upgrading from any version 1.4.x to this version 1.4.7.

 == Screenshots ==